 Miami-Dade County includes all or part of six Senate districts: 35, 36, 37, 38, 39 and 40.
 You can identify your specific Senate district and your State Senator by using the Florida Senate’s Find Your Legislator Tool.

-The current United States Senators for the State of Florida are:
+As of 2018, the United States Senators for the State of Florida are Bill Nelson and Marco Rubio.

 Florida currently has 25 seats in the House of Representatives.
 Miami-Dade County encompasses all or part of five congressional districts: